You can click on the above link to find out more about him or you can follow him on Twitter: @PhilLempert.

 PL: The world has changed dramatically.
 More people are working at home.
 More people have both mom and dad working to earn a living.
 So with all that, the dynamic has changed and food companies and supermarkets have really catered to understanding what dad needs when it comes to recipes, what dad wants when it comes to different food products and are really thinking in terms of the much more holistic approach to the family versus than just the mom.

 JG: Is there a different style of shopping between men and women?

-JG: Since men do 50% of the shopping now, have you seen a big jump in marketing towards men in commercials than the past?
-In the past we had beer, lawn care, and car commercials and that was it.
+JG: Since men do 50% of the shopping now, have you seen a big jump in marketing towards men in commercials in the past?
+In the past, we had beer, lawn care, and car commercials and that was it.